 The following two technical errors are common errors that prevent Google from indexing your web pages correctly:

-For example, some websites add a rel=canonical attribute that points to the index page to all web pages.
+For example, some websites add a rel=canonical tag that points to the index page to all web pages.
 Other sites use a rel=canonical attribute that points to pages that use the ‘noindex’ attribute.

 In both cases, the web pages won’t be indexed by Google.
 Only use rel=canonical with duplicated pages and do not use this tag instead of 301 redirects.